cloudify-cosmo/docs.getcloudify.org/content/installation/upgrading-manager.md

 * **Migration upgrade** - Replace Cloudify Manager with a higher version on another host

 {{% gsNote title="Version Relevance" %}}

+* **Cloudify Premium Customers** - Please contact Cloudify Support for assistance with the reinstall or upgrade process.
-The upgrade process is supported for upgrade from any [currently supported version]( https://cloudify.co/product/cloudify-lifecycle/ ) to the latest GA version.
+* **Version Relevance** - The upgrade process is supported for upgrade from any [currently supported version]( https://cloudify.co/product/cloudify-lifecycle/ ) to the latest GA version.
 To upgrade from an unsupported version, contact Cloudify Support.

 When you upgrade to Cloudify to 4.2 and above, you must also consider [user roles and permissions]({{< relref "installation/upgrading-manager.md#upgrading-into-the-new-roles-system" >}}).
 {{% /gsNote %}}

-{{% gsWarning title="Downtime" %}}
+{{% gsWarning %}}

-Make sure that no users are connected to any manager services during the upgrade or migration.
+* **Downtime** - Make sure that no users are connected to any manager services during the upgrade or migration.
+* **Web Interface Customizations** - If you made changes to the web interfaces (Stage and Composer) after the snapshot was saved, contact support before you restore the snapshot.
+* **Upgrade from Cloudify Manager 4.0.1** - Make sure that you apply update-3 to the Cloudify Manager before you upgrade.

 {{% /gsWarning %}}

 The upgrade process includes: